-- REIT Conversion Exploration: On May 10, 2019, the Company announced that it has engaged legal and tax advisors to explore the possibility of converting the Company into a Real Estate Investment Trust or "REIT" structure by the end of fiscal 2019; - CAD \$19.2 Million Convertible Debenture Financing: On August 8, 2019 and August 13, 2019, the Company closed a total of CAD \$19.2 million, 6.25% convertible unsecured unsubordinated debenture ("the Convertible Debenture") offering.
+- REIT Conversion Update: On November 4, 2019, the Company announced that its Board of Directors approved the conversion of the Company into an Investment Trust.
+The Company will hold a special meeting of the shareholders on December 12, 2019 (the "Special Meeting") at which the shareholders will be asked to approve a special resolution authorizing the Company to complete the conversion; and - CAD \$19.4 Million Convertible Debenture Financing: On August 8, 2019 and August 13, 2019, the Company closed a total of CAD \$19.4 million, 6.25% convertible unsecured unsubordinated debenture (the "Convertible Debenture") offering.
 The Convertible Debenture has a term to maturity of seven years and is due on June 30, 2026.
-The Convertible Debenture can be converted into common shares of the Company at an exercise price of \$CAD 12.60 per common share at any time prior to June 30, 2026.
+The Convertible Debenture can be converted into common shares of the Company at an exercise price of CAD \$12.60 per common share at any time prior to June 30, 2026.
 Each Convertible Debenture also consists of 79 common share purchase warrants of the Company.
-The warrants are exercisable at an exercise price of CAD\$12.60 per share for a period of two years following the closing date of the offering; - Eighth Consecutive Paid Dividend: On July 15, 2019, dividends of \$0.059 per common share were paid to shareholders of record on June 28, 2019.
-This payment represented the eighth consecutive dividend payment for the Company; and - Dividends: On August 28, 2019, the Company announced that it has declared and approved quarterly dividends in the amount of \$0.059 per common share for shareholders of record on December 31, 2019 payable on or about January 15, 2020.
+The warrants are exercisable at an exercise price of CAD\$12.60 per share for a period of two years due on August 7, 2021.